How do I select a law school?

 Each school is required to disclose detailed employment outcomes for its graduating class.
-Most of these statistics reflect employment rates ten months after graduation.
+Most of these statistics reflect employment rates ten months after graduation (after new lawyers find out if they passed the Bar Exam).
 You can find these statistics for any accredited school at ABA Statistics.
 Make sure to look at several years’ worth of data.
 When you are looking at these statistics, take the number of graduates and divide it by the number of students who have full-time, long-term jobs practicing law (assuming this is the type of job that you want).
-Compare that percentage to the national average, which is approximately 60 percent.
+Compare that percentage to the national average, which was approximately 74 percent for the Class of 2021 graduates.
 Go to the national ABA Employment Statistics for details.

 Do I have to go to law school in the state where I plan to practice law?

 No!
 The law school you attend does not limit you to a particular state bar.
 Most students study for the bar separately in the summer after graduation, in particular the state-specific portion of the bar exam.
 In addition, many states now use the Uniform Bar Exam (UBE).